BaijayantaRoy/baijayantaroy.github.io/_posts/2018-03-31-Reinforcement_Learning_Series_02.md

 Policy iteration includes: **policy evaluation** + **policy improvement**, and the two are repeated iteratively until policy converges

-That's all for this post, in next post we will explore Monte Carlo and Temporal Difference method for Reinforcement Learning.
+That's all for this post, in next post we will explore more concepts around Reinforcement Learning